Carlos Fisher: Cincinnati Reds

-On May 24, 2009, Carlos Fisher made his Major League debut in the eleventh inning of a 3-3 game against the Cleveland Indians.
+On May 24, 2009, Carlos Fisher made his Major League debut in the eleventh inning of a 3–3 game against the Cleveland Indians.
 In his first Major League appearance, Fisher pitched one scoreless inning and earned the win after Alex Gonzalez hit a walk-off RBI double in the bottom of the inning.
 The win made him the first Reds pitcher to earn a win his debut since Héctor Carrasco did on April 4, 1994.
 He got his first big league strikeout against the first batter he faced (Kelly Shoppach).
-Fisher spent the rest of the season with the Reds until being optioned to Sarasota between games of a doubleheader on August 31.
+Fisher was sent down by the Major League Reds to the single-A league Sarasota Reds between games of a doubleheader on August 31.
 He pitched two scoreless innings in two games for the single-A Reds before being recalled again as a September call-up.
 He finished the season with the Reds, and his 2009 MLB totals were 1-1, 4.47 ERA, 52.1 innings pitched, 48 K and 31 BB.

 Fisher split the 2010 season with the Reds and the Bats.
 He started the season with Louisville, but was called up to replace Logan Ondrusek.
 He was sent down and called up a few more times, including being called up in favor of Aroldis Chapman when Russ Springer went on the DL.
-He went 1-1 with a 2.23 ERA for Louisville in 30 games.
-In 18 games for the Reds he went 1-1 with a 5.64 ERA.
+He went 1–1 with a 2.23 ERA for Louisville in 30 games.
+In 18 games for the Reds he went 1–1 with a 5.64 ERA.
 Fisher was left off the Reds post-season roster.

 Fisher spent 2011 split between the Reds and the Bats yet again.
 Fisher went 4 and 1 in AAA with an ERA of 3.35 in 40.1 innings of work.
 With the Reds he went 0 and 3 with an ERA of 4.50 in 24 innings of work.
 One of his losses in the majors in 2011 was a 19 inning game that he gave up the walk-off hit.
 The winner in this game was the Phillies starting 2nd baseman that day Wilson Valdez.
 This was the first time a player started the game in the field and won the game on the mound since Babe Ruth.